cjhall3/home-water-iot/README.md

 ## Demo code
 This project uses the code in the /samples directory for demo.
 The server program is _final_server_mod.js_ and the client program is _final_client_mod.js_.
 Run them as follows:

-To set up the ad-hoc network (IP) is the IP Address of that device:
+To set up the ad-hoc network (_IP_ is the IP Address of that device):

 `sudo ./setup_ad_hoc [IP]`